 STEVENAGE, England—MBDA has advanced its development of technologies that could enable missiles to collaborate on striking their targets.

-The company has also declared that the first weapon in its product line that will benefit from Orchestrike technologies will be the company’s Spear 3 family of mini cruise missiles and effectors currently in development, although the company states the technology could be applied to a broader range of strike weapons in its portfolio.
+The company has also declared that the first weapon in its product line that will benefit from Orchestrike technologies will be the Spear 3 family of mini cruise missiles and effectors currently in development, although the company says the technology could be applied to a broader range of strike weapons in its portfolio.

 “Orchestrike enhances the understanding of the dynamic environment the weapons are flying in,” Greg Nunn, MBDA’s head of business development, tells journalists ahead of Farnborough Airshow.

-“By sharing Information between the weapons and between the weapons and the launch platform, we can enhance survivability and the overall effect of the weapon salvo,” Nunn says.
+“By sharing information between the weapons and between the weapons and the launch platform, we can enhance survivability and the overall effect of the weapon salvo,” Nunn says.

-When combined with Orchestrike, if those missiles destined for the highest priority target are lost en-route, missiles heading for lower-priority targets will be re-allocated to the highest-priority target.
+When combined with Orchestrike, if those missiles destined for the highest-priority target are lost en route, missiles heading for lower-priority targets will be reallocated to the highest-priority target.
 The system will not seek out new targets for weapons and will only ever operate within the boundaries of operator input, MBDA states.

 Such technology could change the dynamics of air operations.
 Increasing the likelihood of hitting priority targets could mean that the air campaign may require fewer weapons or sorties to complete its missions, potentially changing the economics of air operations.